 Though we’re still paving the way so that 5G for Canadian businesses can reach its full potential, it’ll be here sooner than you think.
 Building owners would do well by staying informed and taking steps to attract future tenants with 5G preparation.
 A careful and slow approach is prudent given the high cost associated with all things associated with 5G infrastructure.

-This will put you in a prime position to continually make more meaningful investments as 5G networks start heating up.
+This will put you in a prime position to continually make more meaningful investments as 5G cell towers in Canada and networks start heating up.
 Definitely begin investing in small, preparatory ways.
 But don’t dive headfirst into 5G for Canadian businesses quite yet.
 Wait until the demand gets higher in the near future.
 And you can be sure that it will.